“Researching World War 2”

 About this article:

 It might be a bit strange to have an article about myself here as well, but I would like to give some more information about the process of the book I am writing.
-As you can read on the website, my book will be about the actions of the 9th Infantry Division between September 1944 and April 1945.
-The main focus will be the battles in the Hurtgen Forest between September 1944 and December 1944.
+As you can read on the website, my book will be about the actions of the 9th Infantry Division between September 1944 and February 1945.
+The main focus will be the fighting in the Hurtgen Forest between September 1944 and December 1944.
+Then a part about the Battle of the Bulge, and the last part will deal with the January and February 1945 actions.
 It was during this period that the men of the Ninth fought some of the hardest, most brutal battles of World War 2.
 Only a hand full of books deal with the actions of the 9th Infantry Division.
 With all due respect, but most of the books dealing about the often overlooked Battle in the Hurtgen Forest describe the actions of the more well-known 1st, 4th and 28th Infantry Divisions.
 The 9th Division has been largely overlooked, while their efforts helped to secure the area and prevent the Germans from breaking through again.
 In this article you can read a bit about the research I have been doing.

 Writing a World War 2 related book with actual historic facts is not easy.
 Sure, you can read other books on the subject, copy a few action reports, add some pictures, and claim it to be a book.
 Believe me, these books exist!
 For my own research I have all the books that have been written on the Battle of the Hurtgen Forest.
 Some are great, others can be left unread.
 After years of research I am now able to pick out the source material that these authors used for their “book”.
 It became clear to me that most of these authors used the same source materials, and it’s clear in their writing.
 A lot of chapters deal with the same information, in different words.
 What I wanted to do with my book, is to create a valuable historic document that would explain all the actions of each unit of the 9th Infantry Division that was involved in the Hurtgen Forest battle, and have as many personal stories of the men who were there as well.
 I don’t just want to write a book, I want to write unique historical information that can be used by military enthusiasts or family members of veterans who fought in the Ninth in this battle.
 Where others have stopped looking for information, I started digging extra deep.
 And it paid off!
 I now have hundreds and hundreds of pages of unique documentation of all aspects of the 9th Infantry Division.
 I hope I will be able to process it all into a good readable story in the form of a book.